 Karl Sakas gives estimates that:

-At the end of the day, you should set your own retention rate KPI’s for your company, based on your history and goals.
+At the end of the day, you should set your retention rate KPIs for your company, based on your history and goals.

 8 Keys to Improving Client Retention

 Client retention isn’t easy.
 Agency owners lose sleep over it.
-So how can you ensure you’re hanging onto your clients as long as possible in order to grow a profitable agency?
+So how can you ensure you’re hanging onto your clients as long as possible to grow a profitable agency?